-- <90% have multivessel CAD (CABG offers survival benefit) - <90% of LMS are distal/bifurcation (higher risk of restenosis) - (in EXCEL where 81% distal LM) - O BUT PCI OUTCOMES FOR ISOLATED OSTIAL/MID-SHAFT LESIONS WERE EXCELLENT (and possibly better than for CABG)
+- @ 90% LMS have multivessel CAD (CABG offers survival benefit) - @ 90% LMS are distal/bifurcation (higher risk of restenosis) - O (in EXCEL 81% distal LM) - O BUT EXCELLENT PCI OUTCOMES FOR ISOLATED OSTIAL/MID-SHAFT LESIONS (and possibly better than for CABG)

-North Carolina; Atlanta, Georgia; Dallas, Texas; Leuven, Belgium; and Hamilton, Ontario, Canada
+Oxjora, Onitea Kingaom, Los Angetes, Cattyornia, Bujjato, New York, Greenville and Durnam, North Carolina; Atlanta, Georgia; Dallas, Texas; Leuven, Belgium; and Hamilton, Ontario, Canada

 For coronary artery disease with unprotected left main stem (LMS) stenosis, coronary artery bypass grafting (CABG) is traditionally regarded as the "standard of care" because of its well-documented and durable survival advantage.
 There is now an increasing trend to use drug-eluting stents for LMS stenosis rather than CABG despite very little high-quality data to inform clinical practice.
-We herein: 1) evaluate the current evidence in support of the use of percutaneous revascularization for unprotected LMS: 2) assess the underlying justification for randomized controlled trials of stenting versus surgery for unprotected LMS; and 3) examine the optimizer approach to informed consent.
+We herein: 1) evaluate the current evidence in support of the use of percutaneous revascularization for unprotected LMS; 2) assess the underlying justification for randomized controlled trials of stenting versus surgery for unprotected LMS; and 3) examine the optimum approach to informed consent.
 We conclude that CABG should indeed remain the preferred revascularization treatment in good surgical candidates with unprotected LMS stenosis.
 (J Am Coll Cardiol 2008;51:885-92) © 2008 by the American College or cardiology Foundation.